Bulldog noses in the USA

 • The Medina Railway Museum uses two ex-New York Central E8s (4068 and 4080) for excursion passenger trains over the Genessee Vally Transportation short line railroad between Medina (museum location) and Lockport (locomotive depot).
 They are painted in the classic "lightning stripe" New York Central livery.

 • The New York & Greenwood Lake Railway has purchased former Erie E8 833 (currently painted as Conrail 4022) from Bennett and Eric Levin's Juniata Terminal.
-The unit will return to New Jersey early 2007 to be restored into its as-delivered Erie two-tone green.
+The unit returned to New Jersey early 2007 to be restored into its as-delivered Erie two-tone green.
 It is the only surviving Erie E-unit.
 Conrail used the locomotive in business train service until the Conrail break up in 1999, when it was sold to Juniata Terminal, which also bought CR's two other E8s and restored them to their original Pennsylvania Railroad appearance.
 No. 833 still has its original steam generator and original louvers.
-The New York & Greenwood Lake Railway operates a 1.8-mile spur between Garfield and Passaic, N.J. to serve Atlantic Coast Fibers.
-Some excursions with the locomotive will be planned in 2007.
+The New York & Greenwood Lake Railway operates a 1.8-mile spur between Garfield and Passaic, N.J. to serve Atlantic Coast Fibers, but did not operate the roundnose at least since the beginning of 2014.

 In the state of North Carolina:

 • Three F7A-units (ACWR 4500, ACWR 4501 and VLIX 82) and two F9B-units (VLIX 817 and ACWR 1004) operate for the Aberdeen Carolina & Western Railway.
-This company operates in south-central North Carolina from Aberdeen westward to Charlotte and eastward to Gulf, serving businesses in Montgomery, Moore, Mecklenburg, Cabarrus, Chatham, and Stanly counties.
+This company operates in south-central North Carolina from Aberdeen westward to Charlotte and eastward to Gulf, serving businesses in Montgomery, Moore, Mecklenburg, Cabarrus, Chatham, and Stanly counties However, they have not been used since at least the beginning of 2014.
+In the end of 2019 F7A 271 and F7B 276 were bought from Norfolk Southern.
+They pull the Economic Development/Corporate Train as from 16 May 2021 in a magenta and gold paint scheme.

-• A F7AU (9163, red and white) and a F9BU (6622, Canadian National red and white colors) are used by the Carolina Southern Railroad Co. for its freight trains mostly in between other locomotives.
-Click here for a picture of such a working.
-Freight trains run between Mullins (SC) and Whiteville (NC), between Chadbourn (NC) and Conway (SC) and on the Wacamaw Coast Line between Conway (SC) and Myrtle Beach (SC).
-Five other roundnoses are out of service/stored or in disrepair: F7A 48, F7A 88, F7AU 9158 (red and white), E8A 520 and E8A 4257.
+• Carolina Southern Railroad Co. runs freight trains between Mullins (SC) and Whiteville (NC), between Chadbourn (NC) and Conway (SC) and on the Wacamaw Coast Line between Conway (SC) and Myrtle Beach (SC).
+Five roundnoses are out of service/stored or in disrepair: F7A 48, F7A 88, F7AU 9158 (red and white), E8A 520 and E8A 4257.
+The status of this railroad in December 2011 was that it could not run due to necessary bridge repairs which were not funded yet.

 In the state of Ohio: